iTwin/itwinjs-core/docs/learning/ui/HostAppUI.md

 ## StatusBar

-To ensure that Packages can add items to the status bar the [StatusBarWidgetControl]($appui-react) must return the [StatusBarComposer]($appui-react) from the getReactNode method.
+To ensure that packages can add items to the status bar the [StatusBarWidgetControl]($appui-react) must return the [StatusBarComposer]($appui-react) from the getReactNode method.
 Here is an [example](./framework/statusbar/) of defining a status bar.
 Each status bar item definition specifies its position in the status bar using item priority and StatusBarSection.

 ## Backstage